VideologyInc/scailx_python_webgui/README.md

 Windows host tests of go2rtc streams:

+2026.0622.
+Added new program to test Scailx reboot and lvds stream access.

 2026.0619.
 Added new subfolder ~\hosts_test with py program running on Windows python venv to test Scailx device go2rtc streams automatically.

 Syntax and examples: